As teachers, ensure we are teaching it to our students? With OFSTED paying attention to it, should we be teaching it as a stand alone lesson?

-That means that in developing the Cultural Capital of our students we MUST take an equitable approach – one size does not fit all, and everyone needs a different size of box to see over the same fence; we must be focussed on outcomes, not equality of input.
+That means that in developing the Cultural Capital of our students we MUST take an equitable approach – one size does not fit all, and everyone needs a different size of box to see over the same fence; we must be focused on outcomes, not equality of input.

-For me, true equality in schools is a fruitless pursuit, as it can never be truly realised (and nor should it be – focus on giving everyone access to the same outcomes, not on giving everyone the same input and support regardless of their individuality).
+For me, true equality in schools is a fruitless pursuit, as it can never be truly realized (and nor should it be – focus on giving everyone access to the same outcomes, not on giving everyone the same input and support regardless of their individuality).

 Cultural Capital Implications on Curriculum Planning.